Vyral/base-template/_posts/2018-06-08-why-should-you-get-pre-approved.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>In this competitive market with low inventory and growing numbers of buyers, it’s important to enter the market with a leg up, so make sure you are pre-approved.</em></p>
+*In this competitive market with low inventory and growing numbers of buyers, it’s important to enter the market with a leg up, so make sure you are pre-approved.*

 <center>&nbsp;</center>